MinnPost/minnpost-documentation/ssl/renewal.md

 Steps to generate what we need:

 1. Remove the .txt from the above files and use .crt for intermediate and the .cert
-2. Make a PEM file from the key, cert, and intermediate cert in that order
+2. Make a PEM file from the key, cert, and intermediate cert in that order.
+Should be able to do this in a text editor.

 ## Heroku instructions